 Some people have a seemingly quiet life but they are noisy inside.
 Some people have a seemingly busy life but they have a quietness within.
 To lessen the inner noise we can develop self-awareness, introspection, and stillness.
 We grow in solitude.
-By having a quiet time, we start to wake up.
+We need quiet times.
+They make our life happier and less problematic.
+They move us closer to glowing health, agelessness, peace, prosperity, clear thinking, inspired ideas, harmonious and interesting relationships, and effective problem solving.
+They secure our personal and spiritual progress.
+As we become more conscious through the practice of quiet times, we progressively lose the problems of illness, stress, confusion, and relationship breakdowns.
+By having quiet times, we start to wake up.

 The quiet time has several requirements:

 - Solitude – we must be alone.
 Our psyche will never go into the recesses of our deepest thoughts if we are not in the solitary presence of ourselves and God only.
 Thoughts will not rise from the depth of our unconscious without clear permission and a suitable mental environment.
 Unconscious thoughts need our undivided attention before they dare to show their hidden form.

 - Time – a least half an hour.
 An hour is wonderful.
 One grows to love the time although, at first, it can be uncomfortable.
 Those who are very dedicated spiritual students, eventually, extend the quality of consciousness that they attain in their quiet time to their entire day and even to their night while asleep.
 It is what is meant by pray without ceasing.
 It becomes an effortless, aware state of mind that remains constant within the developed practitioner.